 Brands usually have a lot they want to say.
-Because of this, they often approach communications with the odd assumption that you have an unlimited attention span, interest in all things "them", and an ability to listen to 6 different voices all at once.
+Because of this, they often approach communications with an assumption that whoever is tuning-in has unlimited attention span, genuine interest, and the ability to listen to six different voices at once.

-The problem is, your brain couldn't do this, even if it wanted to.
+The problem is, brains can't do this, even if they wanted to.
 The brain can do a million things at once, but it can't listen to more than one person at a time.
-The brain essentially forces you to listen to one voice at a time—and surprisingly— chooses that voice, not based on the relevance of content being delivered, but on the physical characteristics of the message, such as clarity or tone of voice.
+The brain essentially forces you to listen to one voice at a time—and surprisingly— chooses a voice not based on the relevance of content being delivered, but on the physical characteristics of the message, such as clarity or tone of voice.

-For example, imagine 6 people suddenly walk into the room you are sitting in right now, and start speaking to you—all at the same time.
+For example, imagine six people suddenly walk into the room you are sitting in right now, and start speaking to you—all at the same time.
 What do you suppose you would do?
-Well, in reality you might be tempted to get up and leave the room, but let's pretend that at least one of them has something to say that might be relevant to you, so you engage with them.
+In reality, you might be tempted to get up and leave the room, but let's pretend that at least one of them has something to say that might be relevant to you, so you engage with them.

 What your brain would attempt to do first—and as quickly as possible—is block out anyone saying anything irrelevant, allowing you to focus on a single voice.
-The brain does this because it simply cant listen to 6 different voices at the same time, and has to quickly make a decision on which voice has the right information to let in.
+The brain does this simply because it can't listen to six different voices at the same time, and has to quickly make a decision on which voice has the right information to let in.

 This was first demonstrated by Donald Broadbent in an experiment now known as the dichotic listening experiment.
 Broadbent was able to show that when information flows into the brain through many different channels, the brain can't process it all, which causes a "bottleneck" of information to occur—information may be getting in the door, but not getting a table.
 In order for the brain to continue processing information, it turns off all but one one channel.
 The example Broadbent used was a Y-shaped tube, into which two flows of ping pong balls are channeled.
 At the junction of the two branches of the tube, there is a flap that acts to block one flow of balls or the other; this allows balls from the unblocked channel into the stem of the tube.
 The brain essentially works in the same way.